 Jon Hughes is a sound artist, composer, yoga teacher, choir leader and researcher, working collaboratively with practitioners from a wide range of fields including dance, visual arts, theatre, biology, physics and archaeology.
 Jon completed a PhD in composition at the University of York in 2015, supervised by Professor Bill Brooks.

-At present he is working on Soundtracks, a postdoctoral research project funded by the Leverhulme Trust and run in partnership with the British Library Sound Archive.
-Soundtracks is a cross-disciplinary project involving both the Archaeology and Music departments at the University of York, concerned with using sound to explore the biography of landscape.
+From 2015 to 2017, Jon worked as a postdoctoral research fellow on Soundtracks, a research project funded by the Leverhulme Trust and run in partnership with the British Library Sound Archive.
+Soundtracks is an ongoing cross-disciplinary project involving both the Archaeology and Music departments at the University of York, concerned with using sound to explore the biography of landscape.

-In 2016 Jon was the composer for a major new project funded by the Arts Council and FEAST: Shoreline involves over 100 singers and 5 professional dancers performing outdoors in Cornwall, on the beaches of Kynance Cove, Sennan Cove and Watergate Bay.
+At Christmas 2017 Jon was performer, singer and composer for the critically acclaimed Prideaux Angels, a spectacular outdoor theatre experience created with Simon Birch Dance, performed at Prideaux Place in Padstow, Cornwall.
+In 2016 and 2017, Jon was the composer for a major new project funded by the Arts Council and FEAST: Shoreline involves over 100 singers and 5 professional dancers performing outdoors in Cornwall, on the beaches of Kynance Cove, Sennan Cove and Watergate Bay.
 It is a meditation on the borderline between land and sea, embodied movement and vocal expression.

 Recent academic publications include Sonic Horizons of the Mesolithic: using sound to engage wider audiences with Early Holocene research, in The Journal of World Archaeology (March 2014), reporting on a sound installation and research project Jon created in collaboration with archaeologist Ben Elliot and the Yorkshire Museums Trust.
 This same sound installation will go on permanent display at the Rotunda Museum, Scarborough, in 2016.

 Jon is also a qualified yoga teacher, having completed a Yoga Alliance 200hr teacher training program in Rishikesh, India in 2014.
-He runs Jhula Yoga in York, a yoga class that runs 5 mornings a week, Monday to Friday.
+From 2016-2018, Jon ran Jhula Yoga in York, a yoga class running 5 mornings a week, Monday to Friday.
 He has also run Yoga for Human Rights in York, which is pay by donation, with all proceeds going to Amnesty International.

 Jon also runs The Stonegate Singers, a community choir based in York.